joshuaeckroth/cse1211-website/guides/_posts/2013-04-20-test-3-guide-solutions.markdown

 > Which function is the constructor?
 Which message does the constructor
 > print?

-The constructor is always the function with the same name of the class.
+The constructor is always the function with the same name as the class.
 The constructor prints `"A"` when it is called.

 > Write the code necessary to declare and initialize an array of 200